tballmsft/WhenDo/README.md

 ### Input events

-First, press the A button to cycle through the following *input events*, each of which is shown by an animation on the micro:bit screen.
+First, press the A button to cycle through the following *input events*, each of which is shown by an animation on the micro:bit screen (or via a single letter, depending on how you configure the application):

-- press: the A button
+- A: press the A button
-- press: the B button
+- B: ress the B button
-- motion: shake the micro:bit
+- S: shake the micro:bit
-- motion: screen face up
+- F: hold screen face up
-- motion: screen face down
+- U: hold screen face down
-- see: dark environment
+- D: see dark environment
-- hear: loud sound
+- L: hear loud sound
-- radio: receive message
+- R: receive radio message
-- touch: micro:bit emoticon
+- E: press micro:bit emoticon
-- touch: pin P0
+- P: press pin P0

 When you find the input event you want, press the B button to accept it.